cballou/jQuery-Form-Element-Repeater-Plugin/README.md

-jQuery-Form-Element-Repeater-Plugin
+jQuery Form Element Repeater Plugin
 ===================================

 A jQuery plugin for creating repeatable form elements, i.e. an array of input elements with add/remove capabilities.
+In other words, handling an array of objects (better known as a collection).

 ## Example Usage ##